 Let’s focus on what you need most – buying the right kind of amp for your budget.
 Read on and in my amplifier buyer’s guide I’ll do my best to help you understand the basics of budget car amps.

 What to know when shopping for car amps

-For years car amp manufacturers sold their products with outrageously large power ratings on the box – in some cases these are simply unbelievable for a small car amp.
+For years some car amp manufacturers have sold their products with outrageously large power ratings on the box.
+Sometimes these have been simply unbelievable for a budget car amp.
 For example, hardly anyone would believe that an amp that measures about 12″ x 12″ in size could produce around 1000 watts of power, right?